Qjr2023/real-time-price-aggregator/README.md

   - Considered using AWS Lambda for POST/refresh operations
   - Rejected due to CloudWatch's minimum interval of 1 minute (incompatible with 5s/30s refresh requirements) and cost considerations
   - Implemented using Go tickers on EC2 instances instead
+  - The EC2 solution is more suitable for current needs in terms of cost and real-time performance.

 - **Auto Scaling Group Implementation**:
   - Considered implementing ASG for dynamic scaling